 The boxing experts couldn’t make sense of it either.
 No one with any brains had picked Clay to win.
-Sonny Liston was huge and powerful and definitely for real, so real he had knocked out Floyd Patterson in the first round.
+Sonny Liston was huge and powerful and definitely for real, so real he had knocked out champion Floyd Patterson in the first round.
 Twice.
 He had arms as big as the branches on an old oak tree, fists the size of hams.
 He was mean as sin, a henchman for the mob, an ex-con.
-Like Clay, he was an embarrassment to cultured, upstanding Americans, a disgrace, but at least the kind we could understand.
+To cultured, upstanding, white Americans, he was an embarrassment, a disgrace, but at least the kind they could understand.
 And at least he kept his mouth shut.

 Cassius Clay, heavyweight champion?
 Unbelievable.
 What had happened to boxing?
 Used to be safe, predictable.
 The palookas did their thing and regular folks watched and even made some money on the side if you knew what the angle was, kept your ear to the ground.